“To dare is to lose one’s footing momentarily. Not to dare is to lose oneself.”

 Alfredo Ferreyros President, Explorandes

-Kristian B. Jørgensen Managing Director, Fjord Norway Tourist Board
+Kristian B. Jorgensen Managing Director, Fjord Norway Tourist Board

-Praveen Moman Co-founder and Managing Director of Volcanoes Safaris
+Praveen Moman Co-founder and Managing Director, Volcanoes Safaris

 Jim Sano WWF’s Vice President for Travel, Tourism and Conservation